ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

     - To define or edit a policy, see  [Set-informationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Set-InformationBarrierPolicy.md)
     - To remove a policy, see [Remove-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Remove-InformationBarrierPolicy.md)

-3. After your information barriers policies are in place, wait about 30 minutes for those policies to work their way through your data center and services, and then test your policies.
+3. After your information barriers policies are in place, wait about 30 minutes for those policies to work their way through your data center and services, and then test your policies.<br><br>We recommend testing with a few users who are and aren't included in information barriers policies.